Tver Oblast

-Tver Oblast (Тверская область, /ru/) is a federal subject of Russia (an oblast).
+Tver Oblast (Тверская область) is a federal subject of Russia (an oblast).
 Its administrative center is the city of Tver.
 From 1935 to 1990, it was known as Kalinin Oblast (Калининская область).
 Population:

 Tver Oblast is a region of lakes, such as Seliger and Brosno.
 Much of the remaining area is occupied by the Valdai Hills, where the Volga, the Western Dvina, and the Dnieper have their source.

 Tver Oblast is one of the tourist regions of Russia with a modern tourist infrastructure.
 There are many historic towns, such as Torzhok, Zubtsov, Kashin, Vyshny Volochyok, and Kalyazin.
 The oldest of these is Rzhev, primarily known for the Battles of Rzhev in World War II and the Rzhev Memorial.
 Staritsa was the seat of the last appanage principality in Russia, while Ostashkov, located on lake Seliger, is a major center of recreational and nature tourism.

 Geography

 Tver Oblast is located in the west of the middle part of the East European Plain.
 It stretches for 260 km from north to south and 450 km from west to east.
 The area borders Yaroslavl Oblast in the east, Vologda Oblast in the northeast, Novgorod Oblast in the northwest and north, Moscow in the southeast, Smolensk Oblast in the southwest, and Pskov Oblast in the west.

 The area of Tver Oblast is 84201 km^{2}, the 38th of 85 subjects.
 This accounts for 0.49% of the territory of Russia, and it is the largest territory (by area) of the Central Federal District.